csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

 takes this signal, and sends it to the output whether that be to the speakers or to a rendered file.

-Other common variable types are \"k\" variables which store control signals, which are updated less frequently than audio signals, and \"i\" variables which are constants within each instrument note.
+Other common variable types are *k* variables which store control signals, which are updated less frequently than audio signals, and *i* variables which are constants within each instrument note.

-You can find more information about variable types [here](03-b-local-and-global-variables) in this manual, or [here](http://csoundjournal.com/issue10/CsoundRates.html) in the Csound Journal.
+You can find more information about variable types in chapter [03 B](03-b-local-and-global-variables.md) in this manual, or [here](http://csoundjournal.com/issue10/CsoundRates.html) in the Csound Journal.